migudel/angular-code-smell-catalog/code-smell/inheritance_over_composition.md

 ## Why This Is a Code Smell

 - **Tight coupling:** Inheritance creates a strong dependency between base and child components, making changes harder and reducing flexibility.
-- **Limited reusability:** Derived components inherit all functionality from the base class—even unnecessary parts—leading to bloated and less maintainable components.
+- **Limited reusability:** Derived components inherit all functionality from the base class —even unnecessary parts— leading to bloated and less maintainable components.
 - **Difficult unit testing:** Shared dependencies in the base class complicate the testing of derived components, especially when mocking is required.
 - **Fragile maintenance:** Any change in the base component can introduce unexpected side effects in all components that inherit from it, increasing the risk of regressions.